qcif-training/StatisticalComparisonsUsingR/_episodes/02-Preparation-of-data.md

 relevant command and settings you need when uploading the data to R.

-For small files, like the one we are using today, this review can be done with a simple text editor, either a app on your computer or from within RStudio.
+For small files, like the one we are using today, this review can be done with a simple text editor, either an app on your computer or from within RStudio.
 For very large datasets this is not advisable - files may take a very long time to open and may even crash your computer.
 Such large files may have documentation explaining their format, or you may need to use the `head` function to look at